SineadCleary/EchoOrb/README.md

 - zoom-in.png
 - zoom-out.png

+A compiled build is available under the Releases section.

 ## Credits
 Thanks to Brendan Lyng for his guidance and support throughout this project.
 ### Music